zaforf/isp/_pages/makingmc.md

 But how might a computer learn to infer?
 This is covered in the back-propagation module, but to simplify, the model is "rewarded" and "punished" for every image-label pair.
 Through this process it "learns" by updating its own parameters to be rewarded more and punished less, although this process is more mathematical than like training a dog.

 On the website, there is actually two neural networks running their magic.
-There is my model and there is BlazeFace, a speedy fast and lightweight face detector model.
+There is my model and there is [BlazeFace](https://www.npmjs.com/package/@tensorflow-models/blazeface), a speedy fast and lightweight face detector model.
 The output of this model, which has the coordinates of the supposed face, is then sliced and transformed into 224 pixel by 224 pixel slice, which is then input into my model.
 Ultimately, the model simply outputs two numbers: the probability that the face is wearing a mask, and the probability that the face is not.
 Then, based on this "prediction," the color of the box and text is updated accordingly.
 That's all!
 All that work to classify whether you are wearing a mask or not, which you can do with a simple glance and in milliseconds.
 ## Why is the model so easy to fool?
 Yes, I know!
 When you look off to the side, the model thinks you are wearing a mask.
 Similarly, when you cover your face with a non-mask object, the model thinks you are wearing a mask.
 These are cool and all, but I think it's more interesting to examine why exactly this is happening.

-First of all, as a disclaimer, we can't be sure.
+First, as a disclaimer, we can't be sure why this is happening.
 The model is just a bunch of numbers, and we can't ask it questions or examine what it's thinking.
-However, here are some of my theories:
+However, here are some of my theories.

 ### The Data
 Inevitably, that data is what the model learns all of its knowledge from.
 Thus undesirable trends in the data become quirks in the model.
 For example, naturally there is more variation among the pictures of faces wearing masks.
 As stated in the dataset description, the images with masks are scraped from Google, while the images without masks are taken from the CelebFace dataset by Jessica Li.

 The pictures from CelebFace dataset are taken of celebrities many of whom are likely posing to be photographed, thus they look into the camera.
 This is not the case with the mask-wearing images, which are pulled from numerous sources and compose a large variety of face angles and resolutions.
-In other words, rather than detecting you are wearing a mask, the model might have learned to predict if you are looking to the side, since most of the images of faces looking to the side were in the mask-wearing pile.
+In other words, rather than detecting whether you are wearing a mask, the model might have learned to predict if you are looking to the side, since most of the images of faces looking to the side were in the mask-wearing pile.

 The issue of data also explains why non-mask objects are perceived to be masks.
 The model does not know what a mask is; that was not its task.
 Instead, its task was to classify if people were wearing masks, and from the data it saw, it learned that the mouth and nose are covered when a mask is worn.
 Thus, when whatever specific pattern that the model is looking for is satisfied, perhaps that the nose and mouth are covered, it assumes you are wearing a mask.
 This applies whether that object covering your face is a mask or not.